nicolaei/master/docs/thesis/source/02_existing_research.md

 the frame.
 Leaving the SSID field empty means that the frame is considered as a broadcast frame.

-*Probe responses* on the other hand are sent by access points that receive the *probe request*.
+*Probe responses* are sent by access points that receive the *probe request*.
 These frames' content is almost identical to beacon frames, though they do contain some more information than the probe request's frames.
 This information isn't really relevant for what I wish to accomplish in this thesis, so I won't outline it [^beacon-information].

 [^beacon-information]: If you're interested in the rest of the information that
     can be found in a beacon frame, please consult [@802.11Handbook, p.
 52-53].